-On behalf of the Board of Directors, I cordially invite you to attend the 1999 Annual Meeting of Shareholders (the "Meeting") of TANGER FACTORY OUTLET CENTERS, INC. (the "Company") to be held on Friday, May 7, 1999 at 10 o'clock a.m. at the O. Henry Hotel, 624 Green Valley Road, Greensboro, North Carolina, for the following purposes:
+On behalf of the Board of Directors, I cordially invite you to attend the 2000 Annual Meeting of Shareholders (the "Meeting") of TANGER FACTORY OUTLET CENTERS, INC. (the "Company") to be held on Tuesday, May 16, 2000 at 10 o'clock a.m. at the O. Henry Hotel, 624 Green Valley Road, Greensboro, North Carolina, (336) 854-2000, for the following purposes:

-1. To elect Directors to serve for the ensuing year;

-- 2. To vote on a proposal by the Directors to amend the Company's Articles of Incorporation to preserve the right to exchange Operating Partnership Units for the Company's Common Shares if an entity all of whose equity interest is owned by the Company is the general partner of the Operating Partnership. - To transact such other business as may properly come before the Meeting or any adjournment(s) thereof.
+- 1. To elect Directors to serve for the ensuing year; - To transact such other business as may properly come before the Meeting or any adjournment(s) thereof.

-Only common shareholders of record at the close of business on March 31, 1999, will be entitled to vote at the Meeting or any adjournment(s) thereof.
+Only common shareholders of record at the close of business on March 31, 2000, will be entitled to vote at the Meeting or any adjournment(s) thereof.